-Security System 0 to 5 points
+Security System

 Points are awarded based on the type of security system, features and proper operation of the system and its features.
 If the vehicle does not have any form of security system, points cannot be awarded in this section.
 Points are awarded as follows: